 Cultural and Social Influences: The Impact of Society on Financial Behavior

 Our financial habits are not formed in a vacuum—they are heavily influenced by the culture and society in which we live.
 Cultural norms, family expectations, and social pressures can all shape our attitudes toward money.
+Common spending patterns are often shaped by these cultural norms and societal expectations, and they can significantly impact financial health by influencing how small, recurring expenses accumulate over time.

 -